Bacalao à la Veracruzana

 Preparation

-Combine the onion, garlic, oregano, cinnamon, olive oil, cilantro, jalapeno, tomatoes, chicken broth, and water to slow cooker.
-Cover and cook on low for 5 to 6 hours, until sauce is bubbling hot and well-blended.
+Combine the onion, garlic, oregano, cinnamon, olive oil, cilantro, jalapeño, tomatoes, broth, and water in the slow cooker.
+Cover and cook on low for 5–6 hours, until the sauce is bubbling and the flavors have melded.

-Lay the cod in the sauce.
-Spoon some of the sauce over the fish, drizzle with lime juice and sprinkle with capers.
-Cover and cook on high until the fish is cooked through and flakes when prodded by a fork, 20-30 minutes.
+Nestle the cod fillets into the sauce.
+Spoon some of the sauce over the fish, drizzle with the lime juice, and scatter with the capers.
+Cover and cook on high until the fish flakes easily at the thickest point, 20–30 minutes.
 Do not overcook.
-Serve immediately with the Mexican rice.
+Serve immediately with lime wedges and the Mexican rice.

 Comments